acoppes/wp-html-rotator/readme.txt

 Note: the hour range is server based time and the default timezone is UTC, in other words, it depends on the configured time of the server.

+There is a page available at "Settings" -> "Schedule generator" in the wp admin console with a basic form which lets you generate the short code configuring different values like start and end times, among others.

 == Usage ==

 Right now the plug-in is enabled by using the rotator shortcode.
 For example, To specify we want to show a specific piece of HTML from 9am to 5pm you can use the following code: